 Here are some of my favorite tips and reminders:

 - Find your best writing tools and spaces.
 Are you more creative when you wield a pen?
 Do you get more writing done at your computer?
-Does your imagination run wild at night or do you get your best work done in the morning hours?
-Would you rather curl up on the couch with your project or sit straight and alert at a desk?
+Does your imagination run wild at night or do you get your best work done in the morning?
+Would you rather curl up on the couch with your project or sit at a desk?

 - Hold yourself accountable.
 When was the last time you actually wrote anything?
-Do you keep track?
+Do you track your progress and productivity (I recommend a word-count tracker)?
 Do days go by before you realize you haven’t written a word or do months go by?
 Find a system to keep yourself writing regularly.

 - Embrace and develop your voice, the unique way you string words and sentences together.